The Price of Love

 Love will cost you something.
 It always has.

-But so will withholding it.
+But so will holding it back.